PlasticDigits/cmm-ustc-preregister/smartcontracts-bsc/README.md

 - `ustcToken() → IERC20`: The USTC-cb token contract address
 - `deposits(address) → uint256`: Mapping of user address to deposit balance
 - `totalDeposits() → uint256`: Total amount deposited across all users

+## Owner Withdrawal and User Balance Conversion

+The contract is designed to support a two-phase process:

+1. **Preregistration Phase**: Users deposit USTC-cb tokens, which are tracked in the contract's storage.
+The owner can withdraw accumulated tokens (subject to a 7-day timelock) while user deposit records remain intact.

+2. **Token Conversion Phase**: A future contract will read user deposit balances from this contract and issue tokens accordingly.
+User balances are preserved in storage specifically for this purpose, even after owner withdrawals.

+**Important Notes**:
+- When the owner withdraws via `ownerWithdraw()`, only the contract's token balance decreases (not `totalDeposits` or individual user `deposits`).
+This is intentional.
+- User deposit records remain tracked for future token conversion, independent of contract balance.
+- The owner can call `ownerWithdraw()` multiple times - after a withdrawal, if users deposit additional tokens, the owner can withdraw again (subject to timelock requirements).

 ## Events